AlexSD92/ckc_lifts/README.md

 ### Chrome Developer Tools Lighthouse

-Perfomance, accessibility, best practices and SEO passing with over 90% on all pages with the exception of the gallery page.
-The performance of the gallery page is in the range of 70-80% on mobile and 80-90% on desktop.
+- Accessibility, best practices and SEO passing with over 90% on all pages.
+- Performance passed with over 80% on all pages with the exception of the gallery page.
+- The performance of the gallery page is in the range of 70-80% on mobile and 80-90% on desktop.
 This was improved from 40-50% on mobile and 50-60% on desktop after optimising images using Gimp.
 Further reductions in images size could have been made, however, the quality of the images was greatly reduced.

 ### Testing Against User Stories